Part I of III: Considerations for presenting marketing results to CEOs, board members, and other senior executives

 7. Tell the WHOLE truth

-You probably assumed that we were done talking about the truth, but we’re not.
-As I mentioned above in the section of the article about consistent reporting format, it is critical that you provide a complete view of performance when you are presenting your marketing report to CEO and executives.
+You probably assumed we were done talking about the truth, but we’re not.
+As I mentioned above in the section of the article about consistent reporting format, you must provide a complete view of performance when you are presenting your marketing report to CEO and executives.

-Some marketing leaders choose to focus on the good news part of their results rather than tell the complete story.
-I have witnessed some pretty difficult conversations when a marketing leader is called out for cherry-picking their results.
+Some marketing leaders focus on the good news part of their results rather than tell the complete story.
+I have witnessed difficult conversations when a marketing leader is called out to cherry-pick their results.
 The conversation usually goes something like this:

 - MARKETING EXECUTIVE: Our amazing digital campaign delivered 2,000 leads in the quarter and had a 7X ROI.